Living Books: Creative arts

 A group of Broderbund producers – Clair Curtain, Todd Power, and Rob Martyn – was brought in to help Living Books stay on budget and schedule.
 Around this time, Mickey Mantle was hired as Broderbund CTO and he became an advocate for his "pet project" Living Books, working closely with the programmers to ensure the work was delivered.
-Lucinda Ray joined Brøderbund from 1993 to 1999 as Education Product Manager, where she managed the development and editing of more than 60 Teacher's Guides to accompany Brøderbund and Living Books' Living Books School Editions.
+Lucinda Ray joined Broderbund from 1993 to 1999 as Education Product Manager, where she managed the development and editing of more than 60 Teacher's Guides to accompany Brøderbund and Living Books' Living Books School Editions.
 From 1990, Donna Bonifield began in production roles and over four years became Living Books' Technical Creative Director in 1994.
 Living Books was considered as a skunkworks project by its team, which they believed was hidden from the main building to shield it.
 At one point Baker who by this point had championed the series, tried to raise money from potential investors at Sony to be able to continue the fledgling project.
 Edelman jokingly referred to the working conditions as a sweatshop; meanwhile Lawrence shared an office room with Schlichting and frequently heard his disagreeable phone calls.